PieTw3lve/Tuxbrain-Bot/README.md

 ## Description
-Tux Bot is an open source, multi-use Discord bot written in hikari.py, a new static-typed Python API.
-It was programmed by **Pie12#1069** and is currently in alpha, so there may be some bugs.
-Although it was designed for the Tux servers, it can also be used for personal use.
+Tuxbrain Bot is an open source, multi-use Discord bot written in hikari.py, a new static-typed Python API.
+It was programmed by **Pie12#1069** and is currently in development, so there may be some bugs.
+Although it was designed for the Tuxbrain servers, it can also be used for personal use.
 However, please make sure to check the license before using it.
-If you find any bugs, please mention or private message **Pie12#1069** on Discord.

 ## Features